 Financial instruments that subject the Company to concentration of credit risk are cash and cash equivalents and accounts receivable.
 Cash equivalents consist principally of short-term money market funds.
 These instruments are short-term in nature and bear minimal risk.
-To date, the Company has not experienced losses on these instruments.
+On September 18, 2017, Toys "R" Us, Inc. filed for relief under Chapter 11 of the Bankruptcy Code.
+Accordingly, as of December 31, 2017, the Company has reserved \$8.9 million of the Toys "R" Us prepetition bankruptcy receivables (see Note 3).